kelteren/TableTennisEloRating/README.md

 Players are differentiated by name and must be unique.
 A different spelling will result in a new player.
 And two players cannot have the same name and should be differentiated if so.

-The table tennis matches will always have a winner, but the script will recognise a draw if "winner":"draw".
-A player should not be named draw.
+The table tennis matches should always have a winner, but the script will recognise a draw if the winner is not one of the players.
+A convention for indicating that a game ended in a draw would be to set "winner":"draw".
+Hence a player should not be named draw, nor should the winners name be misspelled.

-After successfully processing the list of matches, the development in rating is plotted as a function of time, and plotted in a pdf-report together with the current table sorted on elo rating.
+After successfully processing the list of matches, the development in rating is plotted as a function of time, and plotted in a pdf-report together with the current table sorted by elo rating.

 ## Description of JSON
+The matches are stored as a list of matches in a json, where the matches are described with at least the name of the two players and the winner.
+The winner must be one of the players.
+The match date is used for plotting rating development and describing statistics in the exported pdf report.

-The JSON should be on the following format:
+The JSON containing the matches should be on the following format:

 `
 [